bitcoinlayers/bitcoinlayers/sidechain-definitions.md

 People are requesting that we create definitions for various L2s and sidechains.
 We'll use this document as a community resource to label, define, and document the various types of scaling protocols that are aiming to support Bitcoin scaling.
 This document will be a part of a glossary we are preparing for the Bitcoin Layers site.

 - Layer 2 (a): A protocol that supports unilateral and ensures network operators cannot commit fraud
-- Layer 2 (b): A protocol that supports unilateral exit
+- Layer 2 (b): Any protocol that supports unilateral exit
 - Layer 2 (c): A protocol where anyone can ensure the honesty of a two-way peg and corresponding withdrawals
 - Sidechain: An alternative consensus protocol that is built to scale Bitcoin and/or add functionality to BTC the asset
 - Stakechain: A sidechain protocol that uses a Proof-of-Stake consensus mechanism, leveraging BTC the asset, to secure the chain